sitting481/sitting481.github.io/_posts/2025-12-15-development-of-bus-backend-management-system.md

 ## Project Achievements

-**Operational Data Dashboard**: Year-over-year comparison of annual average passenger load rates across all routes, route profitability distribution, and hourly (monthly) passenger flow distribution, with support for refresh and year switching.

-**Management Features**: Query, pagination, and Excel export for orders, vehicles, drivers, and safety records.
-Date selection is limited to the range of 2024-2026.

-**Data Consistency**: Passenger capacity is calculated based on paid and finished orders, capacity is taken from the rated passenger capacity of route vehicles.
-Route profitability statistics include paid and completed orders without deduplicating passenger counts.

-**User Experience Optimization**: Charts do not obscure navigation, cards adapt to content height, horizontal axis labels display completely, and exports are unified to xlsx format.
+This project developed multiple core pages, with functionalities covering bus operation inquiry, management, and statistics.
+These include: a route map query system that displays lines, stations, and schedules; filterable and paginated management interfaces for orders, vehicles, drivers, and safety records with Excel export capabilities; a custom report generator that produces and exports reports based on specified conditions; and an operational data dashboard offering three key visualizations: annual average passenger load rate comparisons across all lines, line revenue distribution, and monthly passenger flow distribution.

 <p style="text-align: center; font-size: 14px; color: #666; margin: 20px 0;">Below are some pages of the project</p>